jakeTran42/Python-Lessons/homework-18.md

     # self.tail = None

   def prepend(self, data):
-    # Insert an element to beginning of list
+    """ Insert an element to beginning of list"""

     if self.head ==  None:
       self.head = Node(data=data, next=self.head)

   def append(self, data):
-    # Insert element to end of list
+    """ Insert element to end of list """

+    # If Linked list doesnt have any data, append data to head
     if self.head == None:
       self.head = Node(data=data)
       return
+    # If linked list already have data, loop through list until find the end of list and then append data
     current = self.head
     while current.next:
       current = current.next